 - Software and hardware related Software and hardware related revenue is generated from the license of our software, on a perpetual basis, the sale of hardware and professional services that are complementary to the software and may or may not be required for the software to function as desired by the customer.
 The services are generally provided in the form of implementation and training services and do not include maintenance revenue.
 The software is installed on the customer's site or the customer's designated vendor's site and is not hosted by us or by a vendor contracted by us.
 See the section below "Contracts with Software, Hardware, and Implementation Services" for details of our judgments and recognition of revenue relating to this category. - Maintenance Maintenance revenue includes ongoing post contract client support ("PCS") or maintenance on software and hardware during the PCS term.
 Additionally, PCS includes ongoing development of software updates and upgrades provided to the client on a whenand-if-available basis.
-Revenue is recognized over the contract term. - Sequencing and molecular analysis Sequencing and molecular analysis revenue is generated by providing customers with reports of the results of performing sequencing and analysis of whole genome DNA, RNA and/or proteomic testing under our reseller agreement with NantOmics, LLC ("NantOmics"), and through our subsidiary, NantHealth Labs, Inc. ("NantHealth Labs", previously named Liquid Genomics, Inc.) (see Note 18 of the financial statements).
-Revenue is recognized at a point in time, when reports of results are transferred to the customer or when cash is received as described below, or ratably over time for the period of stand-ready obligation to provide blood-based tumor profiling services.
+Revenue is recognized over the maintenance term. - Sequencing and molecular analysis Sequencing and molecular analysis revenue is generated by providing customers with reports of the results of performing sequencing and analysis of whole genome DNA, RNA and/or proteomic testing under our reseller agreement with NantOmics, LLC ("NantOmics"), and from blood samples via its liquid/blood-based tumor profiling platform through our subsidiary, NantHealth Labs, Inc. ("NantHealth Labs", previously named Liquid Genomics, Inc.) (see Note 18 of the financial statements).
+Revenue is recognized at a point in time, when reports of results are transferred to the ordering physician or institution, or when cash is received as described below, or ratably over time for the period of stand-ready obligation to provide blood-based tumor profiling services.

 Our sequencing and molecular analysis revenue is primarily generated from payments received from commercial third-party payers, hospitals and other provider networks and patients.
 We report revenue from arrangements with these customers on a gross basis in accordance with ASC 606.
-When reports are transferred to the customer but we cannot conclude whether there is a contract with a customer, based on the assessment of collectibility, revenue recognition is deferred until non-refundable payment is received or payment is considered probable.
+When reports are transferred to the ordering physician or institution, but we cannot conclude whether there is a contract with a customer, based on the assessment of collectibility, revenue recognition is deferred until non-refundable payment is received or payment is considered probable.